c3lang/c3-web/src/content/blogs/c3_0_7_10_constdef_finally_takes_shape.md

 - Trying to slice an indexable type leads to misleading error message #2958
 - Warn on use of visibility modifiers on methods. #2962
 - Compiler crash using `??` with a `void?` macro #2973
+- Fix issue when extending a generic type with a method in another module.

 </details>